-A CFC is a non-resident company, in which residents own or control more than 50% of the participation or voting rights.
-Where a resident alone or with connected persons, holds at least 10%, but not more than 20% of the participation rights, they may elect that the foreign company is deemed a CFC
+A CFC is a non-resident company in which residents, other than a headquarter company, directly or indirectly own or control more than 50% of the participation or voting rights.
+A resident, alone or with connected persons, holding at least 10%, but not more than 20% of the participation rights, may elect that the foreign company is deemed to be a CFC.